 This is a built-in security feature that exists to help protect your account, and therefore it cannot be disabled.
-However, once a user verifies their account and successfully logs in, they can add their specific device as a trusted device to their user account profile to prevent verification checks from that device in the future.
+However, once a user verifies their account and successfully signs in, they can add their specific device as a trusted device to their user account profile to prevent verification checks from that device in the future.

-- An email notification is sent to the inbox of your OpenVoice account email address.
-Go to your inbox and copy the code from the "Email verification" message.
+- Locate the Email verification email and copy the code from the message.
 Note: The verification code is valid for 10 minutes.

 - Paste the code in the "Verification code" field, then select Continue.